 Consider possible psychosocial factors or anxiety, lack of access to fresh food) and make appropriate referrals where necessary. that may be contributing to the patient's high blood pressure (e.g., stress,

 Indications for antihypertensive treatment

-The thresholds for pharmacological treatment are controversial.
-The following recommendations are based on the 2017 ACC/AHA guidelines.
+The thresholds for pharmacological treatment are controversial and vary depending on age (see “Hypertension in older adults”); the following recommendations are based on the 2017 ACC/AHA guidelines.